 Nights and weekends, the inclusion of “Sunday” in the project’s name is not coincidence.
 It is when I find myself most frequently working on side stuff.
 The name comes from the Italian concept of a family’s pasta sauce, usually made on Sundays.
 The ingredients might be similar to other families, but after simmering all day, each develops their own unique flavor.
 It can take a while, but it’ll get there.
 We’ve been working on this side project on and off since the beginning of 2014.

 Why have side projects?

 For me, it’s the best way of exploring different directions to take my work and find new ways of hustling for income.
 Just nice to do something different, or try something new.
 And working with a partner like Veronica is good, because we both learn more about our own businesses through each other, with the added social benefit of working with a friend.

 This debut series is provided in affiliation with 50,000feet.

 Donate to appreciate

 I’m a part of CentUp’s community of Publishers (find out why).
-If you liked this lovingly-made post, show your appreciation by clicking on the CentUp button below.
+If you liked this lovingly-made post for a new addition to Design Feast’s Series, show your appreciation by clicking on the CentUp button below.
 You’ll have the opportunity to support my work, directly related to my long-term and intense labor of love—Design Feast, which includes this blog—and at the same time, support one of the great charities that CentUp works with.
 Your caring positively motivates me.
 Thank you for your consideration!